shenwei356/kmcp/docs/download.md

 *Tips*

-- please submit an issuse for other platforms.
+- please open an issuse to request binaries for other platforms.
 - run `kmcp version` to check update !!!
 - run `kmcp autocomplete` to update Bash completion !!!